-Bulgaria mining: Dundee gets permit for new gold mine15.
-August 2016. / Mining
+Bulgaria mining: Dundee gets permit for new gold mine, Mining

 After 12 years of continuous investment in Bulgaria at the Chelopech mine and Krumovgrad project, Dundee received the permit to construct the Krumovgrad mine, a high value return project for all stakeholder claim from mining company.